 Between spouses, there is a marital privilege that prevents someone from testifying against their spouse in certain situations.
-This is in thanks to the Federal Rules of Evidence (FRE) and most states’ laws.
-These rules don’t mean that your husband’s attorney can object to every question you might be asked.
+This is thanks to the Federal Rules of Evidence (FRE) and most states’ laws.
+These rules don’t mean that your spouse’s attorney can object to every question you might be asked, but they do offer some protection.
 Understanding these marital privileges and when they apply can be an important component of a personal injury claim.

 In federal court, FRE 501 says that common law governs the issue of privilege.
-The United States Supreme Court has ruled that “marital privilege” embodies two distinct concepts.
+In Trammel v.
+United States (1980), the United States Supreme Court ruled that “marital privilege” embodies two distinct concepts.
 Testimonial privilege and a confidential communications privilege are mirrored by state evidentiary laws.
 But what’s the difference between these two concepts?

 For a free legal consultation, call 800-537-8185